Questions about Alternative Teacher Licensure?

 How do I know if I am “highly qualified?”

-To be “highly qualified” teachers must pass a middle-level NMTA content test in the content area, or have 24 credits in the content area, with 12 of those credits being upper division level on a college transcript.
+To be “highly qualified” teachers must pass a Middle Grades Assessment test in the content area, or have completed 24 credits of coursework in the content area.

 What grades will I be able to teach with a secondary license?